-I guess the most important aspect of written communication is its consistency.
-Usually for letters and orders from different parts of a company they prefer documents.
-For example if something happens in the end they can check if it was done correctly and according to the plan.
-If instead they had used spoken communication, they couldn’t check if the thing that had been done was done correctly, because often there is no record of that talk.
-However written communication has its own downfalls.
-It takes a lot of time to jot it down and it is a bit hard to express feelings or explain some kinds of details in it.
+I guess the most important aspect of written communication is its consistency. in business or legal contexts, written communication is usually preferred over spoken communication.
+For example, after a text, one can check written records to see if it was done correctly and according to the plan.
+However, written communication has its own drawbacks.
+It takes a lot of time to jot a message down and it is a bit hard to express feelings or explain some details using written communication.

-Spoken communication on the other hand is much easier and more comfortable.
+Spoken communication on the other hand is much easier.
 People tend to be faster in the matter of transmitting their information or their intent.
-The first skill that children usually learn to transfer their needs is speaking.
-And beside all that it's more common to talk informal, but it is not common to write that informal.
-So I guess people feel better when they are communicating through a medium that uses speech as its main component.
+The first skill that children usually learn to satisfy their needs is speaking.
+And beside all that it's more common to talk informal, but it is not common to write that informal. thus, I guess people feel better when they are communicating through speech.

-In conclusion i think, everything is made for its purpose.
+In conclusion I think both writing and speaking have a purpose.
 I myself prefer to talk to my girlfriend, but when it comes to talking to my boss or my co-worker, I prefer to use written documents.

-If I was God and I was going to eliminate one of the above means of communication, I guess I would eliminate the written one.
-Because I think talking is the way our souls interact with each other.
+This is way too informal to be an IELTS writing

+Control grammatical mistakes.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Refrain from translating your thoughts directly from Farsi into English.
+It makes your sentences nonsensical.